-- Reaching out to remote employees more often, just to check-in - Avoiding check-ins that feel like micromanagement - Celebrating small, medium, and big daily progress and wins - Creating opportunities for community building by hosting meetings where no work is discussed, optional coffee chats, happy hours, online games, etc. - be creative and involve each member on the team the team to learn what they want to do - Developing a remote communications strategy: - Limit hours when people send and receive emails - Schedule sending of messages - Embrace asynchronous communication - Set meetings for 25 or 50 minutes to allow for breaks during the day - Setting new norms, such as goal-based outcomes vs. hoursbased work
+- Reach out to individuals more often just to check-in - Avoid check-ins that feel like micromanagement - Celebrate small daily progress and wins - Create opportunities for team/community building by hosting meetings where no work is discussed, optional coffee chats, happy hours, online games - be creative and involve the team in planning what they do/don't want to do - Develop a remote communications strategy - Limited hours when people send and receive emails - Schedule sending emails - Embrace asynchronous communication - Set crossover meeting time (for a 1 hour slot, start at :05 or :10, end at :50 or :55) - Set new norms, such as creating goal-based outcomes vs. hours-based work

-Step 3 | Actively offer support to remote employees
+Step 3 | Actively offer support to your team

-Interestingly, during ordinary times most people look for competence first in their leader.
+In ordinary times most people look for competence first in their leader.
 During periods of stress, many people start to look first for caring and empathy, and then for competence.
-Employees are looking to you for support more than ever.
-Because of this, you have the opportunity to lean-in as a leader in a few essential ways.
+In these unprecedented times, your team is looking to you for support more than ever.
+Because of this, you have the opportunity to lean-in to leadership in essential ways: